Public relations as relationship management

-As a well-known definition from long-established textbook puts it:
+As a well-known definition from a long-established textbook puts it:

 ‘Public relations is the management function that establishes and maintains mutually beneficial relationships between an organization and the publics on whom its success or failure depends.’

-There’s a body of scholarship, centred around the work of John Ledingham and Stephen Bruning, arguing for public relations to be understood as relationship management.
+There’s a body of relationship management theory and scholarship, centred around the work of John Ledingham and Stephen Bruning, arguing for public relations to be understood as PR relationship management.